jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 * Stable interface names across reboots
 * Stable interface names even when hardware is added or removed
-  * no re-enumeration takes place (to the level the firmware permits this)
+  * No re-enumeration takes place (to the level the firmware permits this)
 * Stable interface names when kernels or drivers are updated/changed
 * Stable interface names even if you have to replace broken ethernet cards by new ones

 There is a short technical explanation of how these names are devised in the comments of the [source code here](https://github.com/systemd/systemd/blob/master/src/udev/udev-builtin-net_id.c#L20 "Source Code").

 What does this mean?
 Well let us take a look at the output of the `ip a sh` command.
 Lets try it on Ubuntu Desktop, Server, and Fedora Workstation, and using `ifconfig` on FreeBSD what do you see?
 On some of these you see eth0 some you see enp0sX.
 Why?
 Though all of the these OSes are using `systemd`, not FreeBSD, a few of them might have the value `biosdevname=0` set in their `/etc/default/grub` file.

 #### Revert Predictable Network Interface Names